Okami0x0/OpenLovable/system-prompt.md

 **Use your preferred IDE**

 If you want to work using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in OpenLovable.
+Pushed changes will also be reflected in Dira-Tak-Builder.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)